justinlecorre/Cohort-Analysis/README.md

 This is evident as reading the chart diagonally allows you to compare how all the cohorts behaved in a specific month.
 - As such, when looking at the highlighted area, retention occured the most during November for most cohorts.

+# Action

+While seasonal trends in customer behaviour is expected, this can provide opportunities for the company to capitalize on.

+In this case, the company could target these November customers to increase retention beyond the holiday period.
+This could be achieved through various marketing strategies such as:

+-
+-
+-